Business Owners Policy (BOP)

 The BOP is comprised of Section I and Section II coverages.

-Products liability, fire legal liability, medical payments, and supplementary payments are also provided in the same fashion they are provided by CGL coverage.
+Section II of the BOP provides coverage for commercial liability similar in scope to that provided by the CGL.
+Coverage is provided for the legal liability of the insured arising out of the ownership of the business premises and the business activities.
+Products liability, fire legal liability, medical payments, and supplementary payments are also provided by the liability section in the same fashion they are provided by CGL coverage.

 The basic liability limit is $300,000 and can be increased to $500,000 or $1,000,000.